By Renate Lindeman

 So why do we fail to see how the government teaches society that it’s okay to reject children with disabilities through bad examples?
 Governments invest millions in selection programs that result in the ultimate act of segregation: to deny participation in life based on disabilities such as Down syndrome.

 Media and law-makers pretend that the routine offer of eugenic abortion does not affect those living with disabilities.
 That’s an illusion.
 All eugenics defines some people as biologically unacceptable.
-That is why moms tell are asked “Didn’t you know?” or “Why didn’t you choose to abort ….”
+That is why moms tell us they are asked “Didn’t you know?” or “Why didn’t you choose to abort ….”

 Some parents are reminded how much their child with Down syndrome costs society or that they have a moral or social duty to abort.